The Snakes

 Kui, Katuic Branch of Mon-Khmer (Cambodia region)

-Niak, serpent of legend, and initiate to priesthood
+Niak, serpent of legend, and initiate

 fricative drop FA